shicks/ahep/site/modules/2001-fireboat/index.md

 1. Use a little bit of play-doh or modeling clay to secure the tea candle to the bottom of the glass bowl.
 2. Sprinkle baking soda all around the candle until it covers the bottom of the bowl (about ¼ inch high).
 You should not cover the candle with the baking soda.
-3. Light the candle and observe the flame.
+3. Light the candle and observe the flame (adult supervision required).
 Is it strong and steady?
 4. Slowly pour some vinegar onto the baking soda.
 Do NOT pour directly onto the candle.
 Pour a little bit at a time (ultimately dissolving all the baking soda).
 5. What happens to the flame?
 6. Immediately try to re-light the candle.
 Why doesn’t it work?